Ring modulation: Simplified operation

 Alternatively, one can use the fact that multiplication in the time domain is the same as convolution in the frequency domain.

 Ring modulators thus output the sum and difference of the frequencies present in each waveform.
 This process of ring modulation produces a signal rich in partials.
-As well, neither the carrier nor the incoming signal are prominent in the output, and ideally, not present at all.
+Neither the carrier nor the incoming signal are prominent in the output, and ideally, not present at all.

-Two oscillators, whose frequencies were harmonically related and ring modulated against each other, produce sounds that still adhere to the harmonic partials of the notes, but contain a very different spectral make up.
+Two oscillators, whose frequencies were harmonically related and ring modulated against each other, produce sounds that still adhere to the harmonic partials of the notes but contain a very different spectral makeup.
 When the oscillators' frequencies are not harmonically related, ring modulation creates inharmonics, often producing bell-like or otherwise metallic sounds.

 If the carrier signal is a square wave of frequency $f_c$, whose Fourier expansion contains the fundamental and a series of reducing-amplitude odd harmonics:

 and the carrier frequency $f_c$ is at least twice the maximum frequency of the modulating signal $x(t)$, then the resulting output is a series of duplicates of $x(t)$ at increasing regions of the frequency spectrum.
 For example, let $x(t)$ represent a sine wave at 100 Hz, and the carrier $c(t)$ be an ideal square wave at 300 Hz.
-The output will then include sine waves at 100±300 Hz, 100±900 Hz, 100±1500 Hz, 100±2100 Hz, etc., at decreasing amplitudes according to the Fourier expansion of the carrier square wave.
+The output then includes sine waves at 100±300 Hz, 100±900 Hz, 100±1500 Hz, 100±2100 Hz, etc., at decreasing amplitudes according to the Fourier expansion of the carrier square wave.
 If the carrier frequency is less than twice the upper frequency of the signal then the resulting output signal contains spectral components from both the signal and the carrier that combine in the time domain.

 Because the output contains neither the individual modulator or carrier components, the ring modulator is said to be a double-balanced mixer, where both input signals are suppressed (not present in the output)—the output is composed entirely of the sum of the products of the frequency components of the two inputs.

 History

 The ring modulator was invented by Frank A. Cowan in 1934 and patented in 1935 as an improvement on the invention of Clyde R. Keith at Bell Labs.
-The original application was in the field of analogue telephony for frequency-division multiplexing for carrying multiple voice signals over telephone cables.
+The original application was in the field of analog telephony for frequency-division multiplexing for carrying multiple voice signals over telephone cables.
 It has since been applied to a wider range of uses, such as voice inversion, radio transceivers, and electronic music.

 While the original Cowan patent describes a circuit with a ring of four diodes, later implementations used FETs as the switching elements.